mariebexte/s-bert-similarity-based-content-scoring/README.md

 ```
 @InProceedings{bexte2022,
-  title     = {Similarity-based Content Scoring - How to Make S-BERT Keep up with BERT},
+  title     = {Similarity-Based Content Scoring - How to Make S-BERT Keep Up With BERT},
   author    = {Bexte, Marie and Horbach, Andrea and Zesch, Torsten},
   booktitle = {Proceedings of The 17th Workshop on Innovative Use of NLP for Building Educational Applications},
   year      = {2022}